JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 - You can use tools like my Monte Carlo simulator to map out different scenarios: [Retirement Simulation](https://jamestsay-12.github.io/blog-site/finance/2025/06/25/retirement-simulation.html)
 - **Fee drag compounds** — even 0.3 % annual cost difference matters over decades.
 - **Pre-commitment** prevents panic — decide your response to a 20 % drop *before* it happens.
-- **Iterate & review** annually — your assumptions can go stale faster than the data.
+- **Iterate & review** at least annually — your assumptions can go stale faster than the data.
+- This last strategy is more controversial - but if you are tech insider, you can use your special knowledge of the industry (alpha) to know when there are good buying opportunities (e.g. irrational drops in tech stocks without sound fundamental drivers)
+The above strategy is for those who want to get the highest chances of high returns.
+I would be cautious about doing this - be prepared for large potential losses that don't recover in some cases.
+I discuss this in more detail here:  [Stock-picking: Is it a Fool’s Errand?](https://jamestsay-12.github.io/blog-site/finance/2025/07/28/Stock-picking-Is-it-A-Fool's-Errand.html)

 ---